 The beginning of cold weather and shorter days means a lot of shifts are coming: swapping out your outdoor runs for treadmill sessions, salads for soups, and cute summer clothes for cozy sweaters and socks.
 However, for some people, the start of the cooler seasons also heralds a downward swing in mood.
 Seasonal affective disorder, where you experience symptoms of depression in response to environmental factors, is also sometimes known as the winter blues.
 But despite that moniker, seasonal affective disorder symptoms may start showing up sooner than you'd think.

 Researchers are still not entirely sure what SAD's relationship to seasonality is; the body's reaction to shifts in temperature and light levels seem to be the core issue, as are negative psychological responses to different seasons.
-SAD is most commonly associated with autumn and winter, though a phenomenon known as Reverse SAD is also recorded during the spring and summer months.
+SAD is most commonly associated with autumn and winter, though the change of seasons in spring and summer can also bring it on.

-A review of the science in 2016 found that diagnosing SAD is incredibly tricky because it often relies on people self-reporting their own moods, but that there definitely seems to be some kind of relationship between the shifting of the seasons and mood in some members of the population.
-It may even be in your genes, which would explain why some people are vulnerable to it and others aren't.
-So when in the year should you be on the lookout for lower mood and other symptoms?
+A review of seasonal depression published in Clinical Psychological Science in 2016 found that diagnosing SAD is incredibly tricky because it often relies on people self-reporting their own moods, but that there definitely seems to be some kind of relationship between the shifting of the seasons and mood in some members of the population.
+Mendez says it's more common in young adults, women, and people with a history of mental health challenges, particularly depression.
+It may even be in your genes, according to a study published in PNAS in 2016, which would explain why some people are vulnerable to it and others aren't.
+So what time of year should you be on the lookout for lower mood and other symptoms?